5/8/03 rev. 1/1/18

 Leaving the Bairdford area to get to the Bull Creek Presbyterian Church and Cemetery, we crossed the crooked Saxonburg Boulevard, which begins at the Allegheny River mill town of Etna and runs through the now prosperous Pittsburgh suburb of Fox Chapel, originally settled by our above mentioned Campbell family in the early 19th Century, and on to the scenic Butler County community of Saxonburg.
 I say “scenic” because several Hollywood studios have used its lush level farmlands as backdrops for scenes supposedly depicting the American Midwest.
 But, until about 1925, according to Merle, Uncle Will and Grandpap Paul’s brother Russell Stanley had owned a Ford dealership along this busy thoroughfare, about the time the last Model “T” was sold in America.
 That small garage is still standing today, but in those days the rural car dealerships were rather modest, and when Henry Ford began setting his sights on bigger and better things, the factory no doubt, as today, put pressure on the local representatives to sell more vehicles.
 Fortunately, his son-in-law Merle Perry was able to move the franchise to a larger and more profitable location along Rt.
 19 in Zelienople, where he ran it for many years.

-Our tour of the Gray homesteads in and near Bairdford, Allegheny County, ended where the lives of at least four generations of Grays before had: with a visit to the Bull Creek Presbyterian Church Cemetery [see above for links to the story of our association with the church beginning before 1802].
+Our tour of the Gray homesteads in and near Bairdford, Allegheny County, ended where the lives of at least four generations of Grays before had: with a visit to the Bull Creek Presbyterian Church Cemetery.
+Our family association with the church began before 1802.
 At this time we don’t know if first generation Americans James and Mary Patterson Gray are there, but we visited the graves of their linear descendants William and Elizabeth Leslie Gray, Robert Patterson and Annie Sims Norris Gray, Paul Barton and Bertha Ione Campbell Gray, and some of my mother Ruth’s siblings and their families.
 My grandparents rest in the newer northern section, but those who died in the early 20th Century and the 100 years or so before are south and east of the old brick church dated 1833.
 Our earliest Grays are less than twenty feet from the corner of the structure and the road.
 The Leslies, the Norrises, and the Browns, all in-laws, are just slightly further away, down the slope of the hill.

 In conclusion, it’s easy to see by this typical old American churchyard how the lives of our pioneer ancestors intertwined.
 As I’m just into my second half-century of life and only beginning to appreciate the rich heritage these good folks have left me, it’s as if they lay there waiting to be discovered and newly appreciated for the hardships they endured and the sacrifices they made in their lifetimes for family.
 I’m glad I was able to tour with my living family that day, but my appreciation of our ancestors is only beginning.
 My calling, I believe, is simply to write about them and share their lives and experiences with the next generation.
 Often it means engaging the younger folks in discussions about our past, although even I was once reluctant to listen when my elders tried to tell me things about “dead poets,” ala Robin Williams.
 It means making a phone call and offering to get in a car to visit the homesteads and the cemeteries.
 But today, thanks to computers and the Internet, telling the next generation about the last can be as simple as posting a story at a website, as I am doing here.
 I hope you’ll join me in preserving the memories and the values of families like the Grays for many years to come.